 Once a maker of all sorts of “homages”, Christopher Ward puts a lot of effort into becoming a serious brand.
 This new, dressy Chr.
 Ward C9 Moonphase is a step in the right direction for the relatively young watchmaker.

 Taking a perfectly stock ETA mechanism and expanding its functionality may sound like a simple task, but it is not that simple for an average independent brand.
 Or, at least, anecdotal evidence clearly shows us that an overwhelming majority of independents (and majors alike) prefer to simply buy an add-on module to streamline the process of making a new watch.

 Case & Strap

-While, being just 40 millimeters in diameter, the C9 Moonphase is not large -at least, by today’s standards for dressier timekeepers- it is the base ETA 2836-2 caliber that is a bit too small making the watch look somewhat oversized when you look at it from the back.
+Being just 40 millimeters in diameter, the C9 Moonphase is not large -at least, by today’s standards for dressier timekeepers.
+It is the base ETA 2836-2 caliber that is a bit too small making the watch look somewhat oversized when you look at it from the back.
 The extra-thick rim of the transparent case-back cover, too, takes a part of the blame here: like a well-designed sports car’s body, it probably needed a “power” line circling around it to make the rim look as thin as the front bezel.

 Still, you don’t show your timekeeper’s back too often, so this is not really a problem, just a minor annoyance.

-In other regards, the case looks great with its curved lugs allowing for a perfect fit for most wrist types and the oversized crown giving you that extra grip when it is time to correct, um, time.
+In other regards, the case looks great with its curved lugs allowing for a perfect fit for most wrist types, and the oversized crown gives you that extra grip when it is time to correct, um, time.
 As usual, I can’t help but praise Chr.
 Ward’s designer for choosing a relatively short crown that allows for a more comfortable fit for those who prefer to wear their watches on loosely set straps or bracelets with the watch hanging lower on their wrists.